nagasudhirpulla/taming_python/blog/skills/file_system_create_folder.md

 except Exception as e:
     print(e)
 ```
-We used try catch to catch exception which can occur if the folder we are trying to create already exists
+We used try except to catch exception which can occur if the folder we are trying to create already exists

 ### Create a folder with intermediate folders using 'makedirs' function
 If we want to create intermediate folders also while creating a folder, use `makedirs` function